iPaper/ipaper.github.io/pages/display-integration--google-analytics.md

 ## Events

-All events are tracked to the **iPaper Display events** category in the following format:
+All events are tracked to the **iPaper Display** category in the following format:

 <table>
 	<thead>